-In Portugal, an independent monitoring report on the planting of MON 810 varieties (including IRM communication and refuge implementation) during the 2018 growing season was prepared by the Portuguese authorities15.
-In addition to the farmers trained in previous seasons, and in compliance with the Portuguese law, 6 new farmers16 were trained in 2018 on national and EU legislations that regulate the cultivation of GM varieties and to learn about the main characteristics of MON 810 maize.
-Furthermore, 54 inspections were performed on farmers planting MON 810 maize out of the total 172 cultivation notifications registered in 2018.
+In Portugal, an independent monitoring report on the planting of MON 810 varieties (including IRM communication and refuge implementation) during the 2019 growing season was prepared by the Portuguese authorities (DGAV, 2020).
+In addition to the farmers trained in previous seasons, and in compliance with the Portuguese law, 64 new farmers 13 were trained in 2019 on national and EU legislations that regulate the cultivation of GM varieties and to learn about the main characteristics of MON 810 maize.
+Furthermore, 49 inspections were performed on farmers planting MON 810 maize out of the total 140 cultivation notifications registered in 2019.
 These inspections showed high compliance in general terms, with minor changes compared to the information declared in the notification, and no sanctions were needed.
 Full compliance with refuge and labelling requirements was found.
-In addition, 35 farmer questionnaires were completed by farmers growing MON 810 maize in Portugal.
+In addition, 39 farmer questionnaires were completed by farmers growing MON 810 maize in Portugal.
 None of them declared that any adverse effect related to the GM crop was observed.
 All the interviewed farmers stated that the technical information on the seed bags was sufficient and clear.
+All of the interviewed farmers reported a positive balance of the cultivation of MON 810 maize and none of them found a negative effect associated to the cultivation.

-In conclusion, the results from the presented surveys (Portuguese authorities and Bayer) during the 2018 season are consistent and do show a high level of refuge compliance, probably due to the high effectiveness of the growers' education.
+In conclusion, the results from the presented surveys (Portuguese authorities and Bayer) during the 2019 season are consistent and do show a high level of refuge compliance, probably due to the continued efforts in the growers' education.
 Regardless of these results, the message on the importance of refuge implementation is being repeated to Spanish and Portuguese farmers growing MON 810 in the 2019 cultivation season.
 It is important to continue reminding the farmers on the necessity to implement refuges and align them with a responsible use of the technology.

+Integrated Pest Management (IPM) is mandatory in EU countries as enforced by the Sustainable Use Directive 2009/128/EC and its transposition to member states regulations (e.g. Real Decreto 1311/2012 in Spain).
+Implementation of good agricultural practices including refuge compliance is prescribed in the guidance documents for IPM14 and Bayer continues encouraging authorities to enforce the adoption of refuges, in the MON 810 cultivating countries.
 It would be also recommended that refuge planting would be integrated as requirement for direct payments under the Common Agricultural Policy or other national rules.
-Compliant farmers would be encouraged to continue implementing refuges, whereas those farmers reluctant to be compliant could be subjected to reductions or exclusions from direct support schemes.
+Compliant farmers would be encouraged to continue implementing refuges, whereas those farmers reluctant to be compliant could be subjected to reductions, or exclusions from direct support schemes.